Step-by-Step: Configure DHCP Using Policy-based Assignment

 The following instructions are for configuring a test lab using the minimum number of computers.
 Individual computers are needed to separate the services provided on the network and to clearly show the desired functionality.
 This configuration is neither designed to reflect best practices nor does it reflect a desired or recommended configuration for a production network.
 The configuration, including IP addresses and all other configuration parameters, is designed only to work on a separate test lab network.

-With a DHCP server running Windows Server 2012, administrators can define an address assignment policy at the server level or scope level.
+With a DHCP server running Windows Server 2012 or Windows Server 2012 R2, administrators can define an address assignment policy at the server level or scope level.
 A policy contains a set of conditions to evaluate when processing client requests.
 Policy based assignment enables flexibility for some common scenarios, including:

 Multiple device types: A network includes many different DHCP client devices, such as printers, IP phones, and desktops.
 Administrators need the ability to classify these devices using different IP address ranges.
 This enables router policies and quality of service (QoS) based on IP address range policies to control network access or traffic.
 For example, you can add a vendor class of “Hewlett-Packard JetDirect” or Cisco Systems, Inc. IP Phone CP-7940G and configure printer and IP-phone policies to assign a specific IP address range to these devices.